7 Top Tips When Buying your First Guitar

 1. Choosing the right size guitar.

 This is especially true for children.
 A guitar that is too large will make it difficult to make the proper reach with both the right and left hands.
 Having your arm/their arm as high at shoulder height to reach over the guitar can become uncomfortable, and at worst painful.
 Having to reach too far for the first fret puts you/them at a technical disadvantage because muscles are already stretched, making it difficult for fingers to move properly on the fingerboard.
 Generally, adults are comfortable with full size guitars.
 Due to the generally slimmer proportions of the bodies on electric guitars a smaller person might feel more comfortable with one of those.
+However, at Freya Guitars we also carry a range of 3/4-size and 1/2-size acoustic guitars to suit a child, smaller person or someone that just feels more comfortable with a smaller guitar.

 2. Buying big-brand-name as opposed to Freya.